close

 In 2011 TAG was invited by the Forestry Commission to design new information boards for the Sidwood bastle trail.
 These were designed and produced by TAG with funding from the FC and Tarset 2050 CIC, and installed in 2012.

-For the first time an information board was also installed for the Iron Age settlement in Sidwood, with funding assistance from the Northumberland National Park.
+For the first time an information board was also installed for the Iron Age settlement in Sidwood, with funding assistance from the Northumberland National Park, and permission from English Heritage.

 Photograph: TAG with FC staff and also Guy Opperman, Beryl Charlton, Stuart Evans (NNPA) and Mike Ritchie, at Shilla Hill Bastle, prior to the trail opening ceremony in Greenhaugh